One-Vote Veto: Semi-Supervised Learning for Low-Shot Glaucoma Diagnosis: Experiments

+\item The \uline{\textbf{ACRIMA}} \cite{acrima} dataset consists of 309 healthy images and 396 GON images.
+It was collected as part of an initiative by the government of Spain.
+Classification was based on the review by a single experienced glaucoma expert.
+Images were excluded if they did not provide a clear view of the optic nerve head region \cite{christopher2020effects}.

+\item The \uline{\textbf{LAG}} \cite{lag} dataset contains 3,143 healthy images and 1,711 GON images\footnote{{The number of fundus images being published is fewer than what was reported in publication \cite{lag}. }}, collected by Beijing Tongren Hospital.
+Similar to the OHTS dataset, we also use the well-trained DeepLabv3+ \cite{chen2017rethinking} model to extract a square region centered on the optic nerve head from each fundus image.

+\item The \uline{\textbf{DIGS} and \textbf{ADAGES}} \cite{digs} are longitudinal studies designed to detect and monitor glaucoma based on optical imaging and visual function testing that, when combined, have generated tens of thousands of test results from over 4,000 healthy, glaucoma suspect, or glaucoma eyes.
+In our experiments, we utilize the DIGS/ADAGES test set (5,184 healthy images and 4,289 GON images) to evaluate the generalizability of our proposed methods. \end{itemize}

-Visualizations of the four test sets using t-SNE \cite{tsne} are provided in the supplement. {Since healthy and GON images are distributed similarly between the OHTS and LAG datasets, we expect models to perform similarly on these datasets.
-Dissimilar distributions in the ACRIMA and DIGS/ADAGES datasets led us to believe the performance of models on these datasets would be somewhat worse.} Using these four datasets, we conduct three experiments: \begin{enumerate}[noitemsep, leftmargin=*] \item \textbf{Supervised learning experiment}: We employ transfer learning \cite{tan2018survey} to train \resnet-50 \cite{resnet}, \mobilenet-v2 \cite{mobilenetv2}, \densenet \cite{densenet} and \efficientnet \cite{efficientnet} (pretrained on the ImageNet database \cite{imagenet_cvpr09}), on the \textbf{entire OHTS training set (including 53K images)}.
+Visualizations of the four test sets using t-SNE \cite{tsne} are provided in Fig. \ref{fig.tsne}.
+Since healthy and GON images are distributed similarly between the OHTS and LAG datasets, we expect models to perform similarly on these datasets.
+Dissimilar distributions in the ACRIMA and DIGS/ADAGES datasets led us to believe the performance of models on these datasets would be somewhat worse.
+Using these four datasets, we conduct three experiments: \begin{enumerate} \item \textbf{Supervised learning experiment}: We employ transfer learning \cite{tan2018survey} to train \resnet-50 \cite{resnet}, \mobilenet-v2 \cite{mobilenetv2}, \densenet \cite{densenet}, and \efficientnet \cite{efficientnet} (pre-trained on the ImageNet database \cite{imagenet_cvpr09}), on the entire OHTS training set (including $\sim$53K fundus images).
 The best-performing models are selected using the OHTS validation set.
-Their performances are subsequently evaluated on the OHTS test set, the ACRIMA dataset, the LAG dataset, and the DIGS/ADAGES test set.
+Their performance is subsequently evaluated on the OHTS test set, the ACRIMA dataset, the LAG dataset, and the DIGS/ADAGES test set.

-\item \textbf{Low-shot learning experiment}: The four models mentioned above (pretrained on the ImageNet database \cite{imagenet_cvpr09}) are used as MTTNN backbones and trained on the OHTS low-shot training set (1147 images) to validate performance for low-shot glaucoma diagnosis.
+\item \textbf{Low-shot learning experiment}: The four pre-trained models mentioned above are used as the MTSN backbones and trained on the OHTS low-shot training set (containing 1,147 images) to validate the effectiveness of our proposed low-shot glaucoma diagnosis algorithm.
 The validation and testing procedures are identical to those in the supervised learning experiment.